research-library/biotech/notes.md

 **Design targets:**

 - **Synthetic condensates as intracellular reaction compartments.** Engineered phase-separating scaffolds (e.g., multivalent IDR fusions or coiled-coil oligomerization domains) could concentrate specific enzymes and substrates, accelerating desired metabolic reactions without requiring membrane encapsulation.
-Unlike membrane-bound artificial organelles, condensates are inherently dynamic and reversible—they can dissolve when their function is no longer needed, reducing the risk of chronic intracellular foreign bodies.
+Condensates are inherently dynamic and reversible—they can dissolve when their function is no longer needed, reducing the risk of chronic intracellular foreign bodies.

 - **Condensate-dissolving therapeutics.** Small molecules or peptides that disrupt pathological solid-like condensates (e.g., in ALS motor neurons) could restore normal RNA processing and protein homeostasis.
 This is mechanistically distinct from aggregate clearance via lysosomal augmentation: it targets the aberrant phase transition itself rather than clearing the end-product.